 Over the last year, I’ve been in consolidation mode at work with our SQL Server instances.
 The primary reason for the consolidation was driven by SQL Server 2008/2008R2 going out of support, but it was also a great exercise in reviewing all our SQL Server instances and asking the question “Does this instance need to live on its own?”.
 I was surprised by the number of instances that we could combine and databases that have lived on after an application was decommissioned.

+The great part about this project is it has bled into my personal life.
+Doing a review on life is a good way to trim the fat.
+I found junk around the house to send to Goodwill, extra credit cards that I didn’t need anymore and found a way to stick with my YNAB budget to reach some saving goals.
 Take a walk through your house/apartment and see if you can find things that are collecting dust.
 Donate those items and give them a new life for someone else.
 Take stock in your finances and see if there are any advantages in consolidating your debt.
 As I learned from YNAB, give every dollar a job.
 Review your expenses and decide if everything is in check.
 Do you have software subscriptions that you don’t use anymore?
 Do you have multiple cloud storage providers and you could consolidate and make managing your data easier?

 As the 1st quarter of 2019 comes to and end, now is a great time to consolidate things in your life and set yourself up for success with your goals in 2019.

 As many of you know, mainstream support for SQL Server 2008 and 2008R2 ended back on July 9th of 2014.
 Extended support is active now and that is set to expire on July 9th of 2019.
 After July 9th, no security fixes will be made available.
 It is extremely important for you to move all your database off of and 2008/2008R2 instances to a supported instance of SQL Server.
+We started our process back in 2017 to understand some of the application changes required for the database move.
+We have a mix of custom and vendor applications.
+The main goal of the migration was to update our documentation around the database & application relationships and bring all our custom databases up to SQL16 standards.

 We’re big fans of OneNote.
 It is a great way to document our databases and applications along with projects like our migration off of SQL Server 2008/2008R2.
 We created a template checklist that we could use for each custom database that we created.
 For the vendor databases, it was more of a manual process because each vendor had a different process for migrating databases.